bburns/mingo/README.md

     { _id: 3, score: 100 }
   ],
   [
-    // $match is included by default.
+    // $match will be added to `context` by default.
     { $match: { score: { $gt: 80 } } },
     { $count: "passing_scores" }
   ],
-  { context } // pass context in options
+  { context } // pass context as part of options
 );
 ```